hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/epistles_third_series/781_40_shuddhananda.md

 Charity opens the heart, but work on through that wedge.

 The easiest way is to take a hut — make it a temple of Guru Maharaj!
 Let the poor come here to be helped, also to worship.
-Let there be Kathâ (Puranic recitals) morning and evening there — through that you may teach all you want to teach the people.
+Let there be Kathā (Puranic recitals) morning and evening there — through that you may teach all you want to teach the people.
 By degrees the people will be interested.
 They will keep up the temple themselves; maybe the hut